Image processing

 My 8” Dobson is basically a telescope to be used for visual, i.e. non-photographic observations.
 However, the Imaging Source DMK31AU03.AS can be mounted into the focus.
 The camera then produces a video-like sequence of up to several hundred frames, each with a very short exposure.
 The telescope therefore does not need to be guided to compensate for the Earth rotation, however, the possibility exists to mount the Dobson on the Celestron CGEM mount for guiding.
 The video will be processed using Registax which essentially shift and stack each individual frame to create an integrated image.
 This technique works very well for pictures of the Moon, or planets.

-Taking pictures using the William Optics Refractor 110mm FLT APO f/7, I am using either the Canon EOS 450D with an UV-IR clip filter, or the Canon EOS 600D, which has been modified: the original Canon filter has been replaced by a Baader UV-IR filter.
+Taking pictures using the William Optics Refractor 110 mm FLT APO f/7, I am using either the Canon EOS 450D with an UV-IR clip filter, or the Canon EOS 600D, which has been modified: the original Canon filter has been replaced by a Baader UV-IR filter.

 In general, except for pictures of the moon or bright planets, the telescope must be guided by the CGEM mount during the exposure to compensate for the Earth rotation.
 Without it, point-like stars would become trails.
 For images requiring a long(er) exposure it is further mandatory to activate the autoguider, a CCD device which measures a selected star in the field-of-view and constantly controls the CGEM mount, actually accelerating or decelerating the speed around both axis, as needed, so that the target does not significantly move during the exposure.
 A large number of frames each with short exposure has various advantages over one frame with very long exposure.

 Before exposures with auto guiding - recommended for all deep-sky objects which are usually faint - can begin, the CGEM mount must be aligned to the stellar sky and also aligned to the North celestial pole.
 This is usually done by measuring the position of a number of alignment and calibration stars, so that the CGEM mount can calculate a model of the night sky, so the user can point the telescope to any visible source using the Go-To functions.
-The, sometimes time-consuming alignment procedure, which has to be done before every observing night (because the telescope is not kept at a fixed location), can be very conveniently achieved using the Celestron StarSense module, see Equipment, above.
+The, sometimes time-consuming alignment procedure, which has to be done before every observing night (unless the telescope is mounted at a fixed location), can be very conveniently achieved using the Celestron StarSense module, see Equipment, above.

 Pictures taken by the Canon DSLR’s can be in JPEG format, but for image processing, which includes background subtraction, noise reduction, stacking etc, it is recommended to use the RAW data format.